 In every age and time humanity has been asked to make a choice between two broad paths in life that is represented by the two trees and the two Adams: that of bondage or freedom.
 Bondage leads humans to a way of life based upon ‘self-centeredness’ which brings on distress and disillusionment in life.
 Ultimately it weakens us and we suffer a life of defeat.
 True, there may be seemingly sporadic worldly “successes,” but they are really illusions, not realities in truth.
 Its entire philosophy is founded upon the spirit of rebellion and opposition to God from the devil.
 Freedom means exactly the opposite.
 Its leads a person to a way of life based upon ‘other-centeredness’ through God’s Spirit of Love.
 So that instead of a life of disillusionment and failure, we experience life as our Creator intended for humanity made in His image to have that’s full of triumph and jubilation, of accomplishment and exuberance, and eternal joy.

-This goes back to Adam when he had to choose for humanity between bondage and freedom.
-He chose bondage.
-And ever since man’s struggle has been to attain that illusive freedom that seem to escape them.
+This goes back to Adam when he had to choose for humanity between bondage and freedom as depicted by the two trees in the Garden of Eden.
+(Gen.2:9) He chose bondage, or the tree of the knowledge of good and evil.
+And ever since man’s struggle has been to attain that illusive freedom (tree of life) that seem to escape them.
 However, we somehow apprehend it in our present incarcerated circumstance, because the enemy has given us his version of success which are not real but are illusions.
 And because they are really many forms of bondage, not freedom, for we find no fulfilment in them.
 It seems like humanity is forever in a state of bondage, and freedom is just a pipe dream.
 After struggling and overcoming one form of bondage, like a stump of a tree that’s not fully destroyed, it sprouts again and again with its insidious fruits abounding and rearing its ugly repressive head ready to trap unwary humans.

 The reason for this is made clear by Jesus Christ, He explains it metaphorically, “A good tree produces good fruit, and a bad tree produces bad fruit.
 A good tree can’t produce bad fruit, and a bad tree can’t produce good fruit.
 So, every tree that does not produce good fruit is chopped down and thrown into the fire.
 Yes, just as you can identify a tree by its fruit, so you can identify people by their actions” (Matt.7:17-20, NLT).
 Apparently, it seems like Jesus was taking us back in time to the very beginning, where the problem between bondage and freedom started with our first parents and the two trees in Eden for they represent freedom and bondage.
 The “Tree of Life” symbolize freedom.
 The “Tree of the Knowledge of Good and Evil” symbolize bondage.
 (Gen.2:9)